JSBmanD/docs/pages/activity-reports-analytics/ads-pre-install-analytics.md

 	    }
 	}
 	```
+[block:callout]
+{
+  "type": "warning",
-!!! warning "Must use Branch $3p Parameter Value"
+  "title": "Must use Branch $3p Parameter Value",
-		When applying the `preinstall_partner` value, you must use Branch's $3p value as the partner's name.
-Learn how to [find a partner's $3p value](https://docs.branch.io/resources/testing-universal-ads-campaign-setup/#how-to-find-a-partners-webhook-key).
+  "body": "When applying the `preinstall_partner` value, you must use Branch's $3p value as the partner's name.
+Learn how to [find a partner's $3p value](https://docs.branch.io/resources/testing-universal-ads-campaign-setup/#how-to-find-a-partners-webhook-key)."
+}
+[/block]
 2. Ask the device manufacturer to add the file in the OS level file system.
 3. Set the file path in the build.props as below:
 	`io.branch.preinstall.apps.path=/pre_install_apps.branch`
 4. The SDK checks if the APK has the pre-install data; if it's included, Branch uses the pre-install to override the link click data for attribution.

+[block:callout]
+{
+  "type": "info",
-!!! info "OEM / App Store Specifics"
+  "title": "OEM / App Store Specifics",
-	If your app is pre-installed by the OEM and/or App Store, please see our [App Store specific guides](/app-stores/app-stores-list/).
+  "body": "If your app is pre-installed by the OEM and/or App Store, please see our [App Store specific guides](/app-stores/app-stores-list/)."
+}
+[/block]